terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

 Before using this submodule it is necessary to use the [root module](https://github.com/terraform-google-modules/terraform-google-log-export) to create a log export and the [BigQuery submodule](https://github.com/terraform-google-modules/terraform-google-log-export/tree/master/modules/bigquery) to create a destination for the logs.

-The log export filter must have at least the logs listed in the general requirements section of this README to be used by the Log Alerting tool.
+The log export filter must have at least the logs listed in the [Configure a Log Export](./README.md#configure-a-log-export) requirements section of this README to be used by the Log Alerting tool.

 ### Security Command Center